DFE-Digital/sts-plan-technology-for-your-school/docs/adr/0040-sql-schema-improvements.md

       doesn't already exist or has changed
 - Write a datafix to do this for existing records, find all duplicate (ref, text) pairs, point responses at the first duplicate, and delete the others.
+- Add an index to the `response` table on `submissionId` as this is frequently used to connect the two tables

 ## Decision Outcome